The most interesting facts about Cuba, from its infamous leftist revolution to the bee hummingbird – the world’s smallest bird.

 14. In 1962, the Cuban missile crisis saw Castro agree to deploy USSR nuclear missiles on the island.
 The crisis was resolved when the USSR agreed to withdraw the missiles in return for the removal of US missiles from Turkey.

 15. Cuba is the only island in the Caribbean to have a railway.
 Launched in the 1830s, Cuba’s railway system is one of the world’s oldest.
-However, the 2,600mi (4,200km) of track fell into disrepair.
-Recently, restoration work has begun.
+However, 2,600 miles (4,200 kilometers) of track fell into disrepair and needed to be restored.
+A major overhaul of the railway system began in 2019.

 16. Many American classic cars can be found in Cuba.
 During the Batista regime in the 1950s, 125,000 US-made cars were imported by wealthy Americans, only to be abandoned following the revolution and the subsequent ban on importing foreign cars.
 Many of these cars have been maintained or restored and have become a popular tourist attraction.